Embroidered Hexies and a Needle Book Tutorial/

 Cut fabric hexagons 1/4” larger all round than your card hexagons.

 Tack the fabric to the card

 Right sides together; oversew the hexagons together to form the round motif

 When your hexies are all sewn together you need to press them with the iron.
 Then you can remove the tacking and the papers

 Position your patchwork motif centrally on the piece of plain fabric.
 Pin then tack all around the edge

 Now you are ready to embroidery - do whatever takes your fancy.
 I did french knots, running stitch, feather stitch, blanket stitch, some lazy daisy etc. Just have fun and make sure your embroidery is near enough to all the edges to hold the patchwork motif down securely.
 When it’s finished you can remove the tacking stitches.
 I’ve got a guide to some basic embroidery stitches if you need a little help or just a reminder.

-I made mine into a pretty needle book, here’s how.
+I made my embroidered hexagon motif into a pretty needle book, here’s how: